Himadu2000/teststand/README.md

 You get the gist.
 Create an issue!

-If you have a question on how to proceed on certain something, like "I'm making a library, what rustfmt/clippy/formatting/linting settings I use?" or "This is my huge project, what folder Structure should I use?" or "This is my OSS project, there're thousands of issues filed, what to do?" file an issue, our contributors will help, if needed our technical committee will give a decision.
+If you have a question on how to proceed on certain something, like "I'm making a library, what rustfmt/clippy/formatting/linting settings should I use?" or "This is my huge project, what folder structure should I use?" or "This is my OSS project, there're thousands of issues filed, what to do?" file an issue, our contributors will help, if needed our technical committee will give a decision.